 (b) Qualified internal candidates will be considered and interviewed prior to external candidates.
+Seconded employees will not be considered internal applicants.

 (c) Prior to posting a regular part-time position consisting of hours that are less than required for benefits as per Article 27 (Health and Welfare Benefits), the additional hours will be offered by seniority to regular employees who have the qualifications and work within the programme/worksite (see local issues agreement) in which the hours are available.
 Where the assignment does not conflict with an employee's regular schedule, the hours will form part of their ongoing regularly scheduled hours.